While we are still operating as usual this year, some things have been changed in order to ensure your safety during the COVID-19 pandemic.

 A: There is free parking on either side of the numerous side streets.
 However, if there is a local football game at the FSU stadium the same night, the street parking can get used up and it's better to walk from campus or arrange someone to drop you off and pick you up on game nights.
 We're only 1/2 a mile South of the football stadium.

-A: Hell yeah!
+A: Heck yeah!
 Considering our size and the time we lavish on each group, we have very cheap tickets (especially compared to other haunts).
-In fact, our admission only costs less than what Universal charges just for parking.
+In fact, our admission costs less than what Universal charges just for parking.
 Now that's scary!

 A: Maybe, if you think you can take it!
 Go here for more info.

 A: We're much longer than any of the haunts at Universal, typically taking between 15 to 20 minutes to escape.
 (Depending if you cheat yourself by averting your eyes and walking too fast, or if you play it safer, walk cautiously, and beware!)

 A: We have already included the 7.5% sales tax to all tickets, both on-line and at the ticket booth.
 So "No", you do not need to add it.
 However, there is a $2 service fee for on-line purchases.

 A: Unfortunately for you-- YES, we do.
 Whether it's rats, roaches, snakes, clowns, or whatever else people are most afraid of, chances are that we have it and you're gonna have to face it to make it through.
 It may seem cruel, but what can we say?
 It's our business!